Jamazi4/bimcat/notes.md

 still need to add button from the composite list either add private inside library title bar or remove it from component

+!ISSUE when editing psets while accessing component from composite library,it doesn't refetch but works when accessed from normal library????

+### --15-05-2025--

+Sorted the issue with editing psets, the problem was that I used query to fetch composite component, as opposed to the other places (component browser and normal library, where it's just a normal server action) In the future it might be beneficial to use guery in all these places and switch formcontainer everywhere to just mutations

 ### Current task list

 [x]sort out the navigation to library and/or component from composite